Sons of Provo: Plot

-In the next scene, Will says, "I, for one, am fine with the fact that we had to let Grayson go.
-There is a certain level of conduct that is expected from a boy-band's manager.
-I know that Justin Timberlake's manager doesn't throw out language like that."
-At the next official group meeting, the first order of business is to find a new manager.
-The band ends up hiring an old girlfriend of Kirby's who works at Provo Theatre Company, Jill Keith (Jennifer Erekson).

 Meanwhile, Will has set up their next gig to perform at a local fireside.
-Will splurges and purchases headmikes that are "the same model as Jessica Simpson used at her last two mall appearances."
 One of the men who hears them there has a recording studio in his house and offers to record their music so he asks, "What's your band's name?"
 They hold a brainstorming session in a park and come up with the name "Everkleen" (eventually shifting to the spelling, "Everclean.")

-They decide that they need to hire a professional choreographer, a local ballet instructor, Yvonne Bolschweiler (Maureen Eastwood).
-She insists on them working hard without backtalking.
+They hire a local ballet instructor, Yvonne Bolschweiler, as the group's choreographer.

 After recording their first album, they begin to get some paying gigs.
 It doesn't take long until they have a tour starting in Salt Lake City, Utah and including Logan, Utah; Salem, Utah; and Moscow, Idaho.
-During their tour, the reservations that they had made for the Days Inn in St. George, Utah had been lost and, "There's no room in the inn."
-They camp out that night on the Red Hill in Utah, with a short campfire song named "I Am Called Buttercup."
-This is the first concert where they let Kirby sing lead vocal, in the song "Spiritchal as Me".

-Some time after this performance, they read a review in the newspaper which pans their performance.
-It was written with such highbrow words that they think that it is a good review.
+A review in the newspaper pans their performance, but is written in such a sophisticated way that they mistakenly believe it to be a good review.

-At a performance at Utah State University, Kirby loses his CTR ring down a drain just before a performance.
-In one of the earlier interviews, he conveys how important it is to him.
-He can be seen clearly performing below par.
-During the performance, the band manager gets someone to take the drain apart and retrieve the ring, which she returns to Kirby during the performance.
+At a performance at Utah State University, Kirby loses his CTR ring down a drain just before a performance, which hurts his performance.
+The band manager gets someone to take the drain apart and retrieve the ring, which she returns to Kirby during the show.